f-droid/fdroid-website/_docs/Running_a_Mirror.md

 There are two official F-Droid repository sections, the "repo" and the "archive".
 It's most important to mirror the "repo" since it is used much more than the "archive".

 The primary resources required by a mirror are disk space and upload bandwidth.
 Bandwidth requirements are reduced with each new mirror, but disk requirements grow at a [reasonable rate](https://ftp.fau.de/cgi-bin/show-ftp-stats.cgi?statstype=2&what=mirrorsize&mirrorname=fdroid&timespan=-1&graphsize=large&submit=Go%21).
-At time of writing (Mar 2019), the primary repository requires just over 60GB of disk space in 24K files, and the archive requires 300GB of disk space in 52K files.
+In March 2019, the primary repository required just over 60GB of disk space in 24K files, and the archive required 300GB of disk space in 52K files.
+In February 2024, the primary repository required 450GB in 180K files, and the archive required 1.9TB in 430K files.
 The amount of disk space required grows with every new app release.

 There are many mirror servers which offer an _rsync_ connection, make sure to select the mirror closest to your mirror server: